 The Kentik APIs, which enable programmatic control of Kentik, are covered in the following topics:

-Note: For assistance using a Kentik API, please email support@Kentik.com.
+Note: For assistance using a Kentik API, please contact Customer Support.

 About Kentik APIs

-Kentik APIs enable programmatic control over Kentik setup (administrative functions), notification in response to user-defined conditions (alerting), and the querying of network data stored in Kentik (see About the V5 APIs).
+Kentik APIs enable programmatic control over Kentik setup (administrative functions) and the querying of network data stored in Kentik, as well as alerting (notification) and mitigation in response to user-defined conditions.
 Kentik currently has the API versions shown below.

 Discontinued API Versions